comharris/readme/docs/meetings.md

 ### Purpose

-Connect informally on administrative items (Note: May ramp down in the future)
+- Connect informally on administrative items (Note: May ramp down in the future).
+- Alert team on priority information
+- Space after the meeting (19 minutes) can be used for deeper cross-team discussions

 ## Weekly Tactical